jklymak/MITgcmExampleSteadyGauss/docs/index.md

   - `build` is a placeholder for where the gcm should be built
   - `runs` is where you might keep model output.

-## Installing the stuff we need
+## Installing and running the code:

 The MITgcm requires the openmpi compilers to run in parallel.
-These are usual supplied on a supercluster, sometimes available via a `module load` command if they are not in the default environment.
-On a Mac, these compilers used to be challenging to install, but `conda-forge` now has recipes that will install these for you with minimal effort.
-(You can also use `brew`, but that is less portable).
+These are often supplied on a supercluster, sometimes available via a `module load` command if they are not in the default environment.
+On a Mac, these compilers used to be challenging to install, but `conda-forge` now has recipes that will install these for you with minimal effort (you can also use `brew`, but that is less portable).

 ### Using pixi